CSS code surgery as a universal construction: CSS code surgery

 and the same for $g_\bullet$.
 The pushout of

 will then be

-where $\del^{Q_\bullet}_{-1} = P_X$ and $\del^{Q_\bullet}_{0} = $.
-The map on logical data is fully determined by Lemma~\ref{lem:map_logical_Zs}.
+where $\del^{Q_\bullet}_{1} = P_X$ and $\del^{Q_\bullet}_{2} = $.
 We have ended up with virtually the same code as the Shor code, except that we have a duplicate for every $Z$-type generator, i.e. every measurement of $Z$ stabilisers is performed twice and the result noted separately.
-While this example is very simple, it highlights that the result of a merge can have somewhat subtle features, such as duplicating measurements, which the two input codes do not. \footnote{One can fix this categorically by specifying additional conditions on $V_\bullet$ if desired.}
+While this example is very simple, it highlights that the result of a merge can have somewhat subtle features, such as duplicating measurements, which the two input codes do not.
+This merge did not use separated logical operators.

 For our second case, we use a different (but equivalent) logical operator, $\overline{Z} = Z_1\tens Z_4\tens Z_7$.
-We still glue two copies of the Shor code, but now we have $V_0 = \F_2^3$, $V_{-1} = \F_2^2$ and $\del^{V_\bullet}_{-1} = $.
+We still glue two copies of the Shor code, but now we have $V_1 = \F_2^3$, $V_{0} = \F_2^2$ and $\del^{V_\bullet}_{1} = $.
 That is, our logical operator subcomplex is just the repetition code from Example~\ref{ex:rep_code}.
 We then have

 where